 Join us this Sunday, November 17th, from 11am-5pm for the PADA Pop-Up.

-The pop-up will take place at Building Five at Northwest Marine Artworks and will feature work by PADA's member galleries (Blackfish Gallery, Gallery 114, J. Pepin Art Gallery, Laura Vincent Design & Gallery, One Grand Gallery, PDX Contemporary Art, and Waterstone Gallery) as well as a selection of ORVAA partners (The BLACK Gallery, Blue Sky, and Ori Gallery).
+The Portland Art Dealers Association pop-up will take place at Building Five at Northwest Marine Artworks and will feature work by PADA's member galleries Blackfish Gallery, Gallery 114, J. Pepin Art Gallery, Laura Vincent Design & Gallery, One Grand Gallery, PDX Contemporary Art, and Waterstone Gallery as well as a few ORVAA partners The BLACK Gallery, Blue Sky, and Ori Gallery.
 At 3:00 pm Brian Ferriso, director of the Portland Art Museum, will give a brief talk on PADA’s contributions to Portland’s cultural community.

 PDX will have new, never been seen works by some of our artists including: small vases from Iván Carmona, watercolor and gouache paintings by Justin L’Amie, small oil on panel paintings by James Lavadour, new textile work by Kristen Miller, a herd of ceramic elephants by Jeffry Mitchell, and miniature mixed media work by Nell Warren.
 Also on view will be work from Marjorie Dial, Ellen George, Barbara Stafford, and Heather Watkins, among others.
 The event will be a wonderful opportunity to see and buy brand new, small-scale works by our represented artists.